inspec/train-habitat/README.md

 #### api_url

 Required for API-mode use.
-An HTTP or HTTPS URL which identifies a Supervisor HTTP Gateway.
+This is an HTTP or HTTPS URL that identifies a Supervisor HTTP Gateway.
 If the port is omitted from the URL, the API standard port of 9631 is assumed; to use port 80, specify it explicitly.

 #### api_auth_token